 As a result, the early adopters and leaders in this area have shown the way forward.
 There is an understanding that the management of the business and operational processes relies heavily on investment in developing the right culture and a pool of talent with skills and qualities that cover a spectrum of disciplines.
 Words like transparency, accountability, and advocacy are no longer platitudes erroneously and mysteriously woven into the mission statement.
 Although these leading organizations employ various methodologies such as Six Sigma and lean, the culture they are seeking to emulate is built upon the guiding principles developed by the United States Navy’s Nuclear Program.
 The objectives are long term, but the focus is developed through the execution of short-term goals.

-There is no doubt about it; building this kind of organizational discipline, while worthwhile, means answering a great many “what’s in it for me” questions along the way.
+There is no doubt about it; building out a succession strategy, while worthwhile, means answering a great many “what’s in it for me” questions along the way.
 But any aspirations of a stronger, future-proofed workforce are going to require that the organization finds these answers.
 How well an organization manages these human factors will have a significant impact on its ability to effectively manage the future safety, productivity, and profitability of the business and its assets for years to come.

 In addition to having a number of articles published internationally, William is the author of the book, The Learning Link – Going Beyond the Happy Sheet.
 He is also a frequent speaker at industry events addressing key challenges like Leadership Development, Assessing Capability, Continuous Improvement and Measuring the Impact of Learning.